Note: Signed Embed Codes are only available with certain plans. Please contact firstname.lastname@example.org with any questions.

 We use a URL signing protocol very similar to the OAUTH1 signing protocol using a Base64-encoded hash generated using the HMAC-SHA1 algorithm.

-To start, we must generate the base string that will be used to create the hash.
-The base string is composed of the following elements:
+To start, we must generate the signature base string that will be used to create the hash.
+The signature base string is composed of the following elements:

 Request method: The request method in this case will always be